Bike Portage County and Beyond

 The above legislation also defines the various classes of E-bikes in Ohio, and these are listed below.
 Classifications in other states are not necessarily identical but many follow the 3-class system.

-and an electric motor of less than seven hundred fifty watts that provides assistance only when the
+"Class 1 electric bicycle" means a bicycle that is equipped with fully operable pedals and an electric motor of less than seven hundred fifty watts that provides assistance only when the rider is pedaling and ceases to provide assistance when the bicycle reaches the speed of twenty miles per hour.

-miles per hour.
+"Class 3 electric bicycle" means a bicycle that is equipped with fully operable pedals and an electric motor of less than seven hundred fifty watts that provides assistance only when the rider is pedaling and ceases to provide assistance when the bicycle reaches the speed of twenty-eight miles per hour.
 You must be 16+ years of age and wear a helmet.
-(E-Bikes modified to use throttle only and to operate above 20 mph in such a mode are technically NOT even classified as bicycles, and by definition are then excluded from any potential use on bike or shared use paths.)
+(Again, E-Bikes modified to use throttle only and to operate above 20 mph in such a mode are technically NOT even classified as bicycles, and by definition are then excluded from any potential use on bike or shared use paths.)

 Here are some other Ohio laws that may allow trail administrators to further restrict E-bike access, or opt out of certain restrictions on E-bike use.

 The operation of a class 1 electric bicycle and a class 2 electric bicycle is permitted on a path set aside for the exclusive use of bicycles or on a shared-use path, unless the county, township, municipal corporation, other local authority, or state agency as defined in section 1.60 of the Revised Code with control over the path by resolution, ordinance, or rule prohibits the use of a class 1 electric bicycle or class 2 electric bicycle on such a path.
-(In short, the state normally permits the use of Class 1 & 2 E-bikes on bike or shared use trails, but trail administrators may prohibit their use.)
+(In short, while the state normally permits the use of Class 1 & 2 E-bikes on bike or shared use trails, but trail administrators may prohibit their use.)

 No person shall operate a class 3 electric bicycle on a path set aside for the exclusive use of bicycles or a shared-use path unless that path is within or adjacent to a highway or the county, township, municipal corporation, or local authority, or state agency as defined in section 1.60 of the Revised Code with control over the path by resolution, ordinance, or rule authorizes the use of a class 3 electric bicycle on such a path.
 (In short, the state normally prohibits the use of Class 3 E-bikes on most bike or shared use paths, but trail administrators may allow it.
+Rarely the case.
 Check the rules for that trail.)

 No person shall operate a class 1 electric bicycle, a class 2 electric bicycle, or a class 3 electric bicycle on a path that is intended to be used primarily for mountain biking, hiking, equestrian use, or other similar uses, or any other single track or natural surface trail that has historically been reserved for nonmotorized use, unless the county, township, municipal corporation, other local authority, or state agency as defined in section 1.60 of the Revised Code with control over the path by resolution, ordinance, or rule authorizes the use of a class 1 electric bicycle, a class 2 electric bicycle, or a class 3 electric bicycle on such a path.
 (In short, the state normally prohibits the use of all E-bikes on these types of unimproved trails, but trail administrators may allow it.
+Rarely the case.
 Check the rules for that trail.)

 E-Bike Rules for Local Bike and Shared-Used Trails (as of 9/16/24 reading)